 #1 Start with an eye-catching visual

 Did you know that our brains process visual information 60,000 times faster than text?
-Visuals are easier for us to process and remember, so starting with a visual can be a great way to engage your audience from the beginning.
+This makes visuals an excellent strategy for how to start a presentation, engaging your audience right from the beginning.

 For example, instead of opening with a sentence, saying how much plastic is dumped in our oceans every year, showcase an image of The Great Garbage Patch in the Pacific Ocean.
 You can accompany your image with a sentence or two, pointing out some shocking numbers and facts to really drive your point home.
 With a visual, you’ll be able to make a greater impact and evoke strong emotions that will captivate your audience.